With the Lead:famly platform, you can build advanced campaigns on your own. But which of our 20+ game concepts is the best fit for you?

 In this post, we'll share some tips for how you can improve your campaign's chances for success, and we'll give you an overview of our different game concepts so that you can choose the option that best fits your needs.

 We have a lot of data.

-Our data goes deeper than the surface numbers show, which allows us to draw more meaningful conclusions about how different game concepts have different effects.
+Our data goes deeper than the surface numbers show, and it allows us to draw meaningful conclusions about how different game concepts have different effects.

-For one thing, we distinguish between conversion rate and participation rate (the ratio of visitors to a campaign and number of registered participants) and the time a participant spends interacting with a campaign.
-The relationship between these two parameters varies from game concept to game concept.
+For one thing, we distinguish between conversion rate and participation rate (the amount of visitors to a campaign and number of registered participants) and the time a participant spends interacting with a campaign.
+The relationship between these parameters varies from game concept to game concept.